UFO (1956 film): Trivia

-Actor Harry Morgan, who would later become famous for his roles on the television series M*A*S*H and Dragnet 1967, portrays the voice, albeit disguised, as the pilot of "Air Force 216" (later "Air Force 162") during the foul weather/GCA assisted landing scene, and more distinctively as Air Force pilot "Red Dog One" during scenes describing the 1952 Washington, D.C.
-UFO incident.
-Morgan's Dragnet 1967 co-star Jack Webb was producer and narrator for the 1978 television series Project U.F.O., which recreated the real-life Project Bluebook.
+Actor Harry Morgan, who would later become famous for his roles on the television series M*A*S*H and Dragnet, portrays the voice, albeit disguised, of a pilot with call sign "Air Force 2162" (later "Air Force 162") during the foul weather/GCA-assisted landing scene, and more distinctively as Air Force pilot "Red Dog One" during scenes describing the 1952 Washington, D.C., UFO incident.
+Morgan's Dragnet co-star, Jack Webb, was producer and narrator for the 1978 television series Project U.F.O., which recreated the real-life Project Blue Book.